Curriculum & Course Descriptions

 Orientation and Phlebotomy

-The initial week of each class is spent in orientation, which involves introduction to the total course program and safety issues.
-Another four weeks are spent in Central Collection learning introduction to phlebotomy, specimen processing and laboratory computer system.
+The initial week of each class is spent in orientation, which involves introduction to the total course program safety issues, learning phlebotomy, specimen processing and laboratory computer systems.

 Clinical Chemistry and Toxicology